 Fuji apple is the favorite variety in Japan.
 This type is often more significant than other common apples.
 It looks eye-catching in the red peel.
 In particular, the crispy texture of the apple will make you flutter.

-Nutrients: Rich in calories, carbs, fiber, vitamin A, C, and calcium.
+Nutrients: Rich in fiber, vitamins A, C, and calcium.

 Season: Its season extends from October to December in Japan.

-How to eat: Eating apples is simple.
-You can eat the fruit after peeling the skin.
+How to eat: You can eat the fruit after peeling the skin and cutting it into pieces for easier consumption.
+You can also eat the skin if desired.

-In Japan and other East Asian countries, the flower of Nashi is a sign of spring.
+In Japan and other East Asian countries, the flower of Nashi is a sign of spring, similar to Prunus mume flowers (Japanese apricot).
 It has green skin with numerous tiny spots on the surface.
 It looks like famous Western pears.
 However, you can find some differences between them.

 Japanese pear will be more oversized and have a milder flavor.
 In terms of texture, if you love crispy pears, you should choose Nashi as it is more crunchy than Western pears.
-You can realize this variety quickly, thanks to the spherical shape of this fruit.
+Moreover, you can realize this variety quickly, thanks to the spherical shape of this fruit.

-Nutrients: Rich in calories, carbs, vitamin C, K, potassium, phosphorus, and magnesium.
+Nutrients: Rich in vitamin C, K, potassium, phosphorus, and magnesium.

 Season: This fruit is often ripe from the late summer to autumn in Japan.